Pathwise It\^o isometry for scaled quadratic variation: Definitions and properties

 Note that in general for a continuous function $x$, $\underset{\sim}{p} = \underline{p}\leq \bar p = \tilde p$.
 But if $x\in V^p_\pi([0,T],\R)$ then the above lemma shows that $\bar p = \underline p$. \end{remark}

-The next lemma shows that the scaled quadratic variation is invariant under addition by functions which are smoother than the original class. \begin{lemma} Let $\pi$ be any sequence of partitions with step going to $0$ and $x\in \mathbb S^p_\pi([0,T],\R)$ for some $p>1$.
+The following lemma shows that the scaled quadratic variation is invariant under addition by functions which are smoother than the original function. \begin{lemma} Let $\pi$ be any sequence of partitions with vanishing mesh and $x\in \mathbb S^p_\pi([0,T],\R)$ for some $p\geq 2$.
 Then for any $A\in C^0([0,T],\R)$ with $[A]^{(p)}\equiv 0$ one has:

 \end{lemma} \begin{proof}

 Applying Minkowski inequality twice, one gets $\forall t\in[0,T]$,